marcelopmont/monopoly-simulator/README.md

 interface and click on run button.

   To execute using terminal:
-  - Open project folder and execute: java -cp bankrupt.jar com.montanher.Main
+  - Open project folder and execute: `java -cp monopoly-simulator.jar com.montanher.Main`

 ## How to compile using terminal:
-  - First you need kotlin installed: brew install kotlin
+  - First you need kotlin installed:
+  `brew install kotlin`

-  - Open project folder and compile with kotlinc . -include-runtime -d bankrupt.jar
+  - Open project folder and compile with
+  `kotlinc . -include-runtime -d monopoly-simulator.jar`

 ## Parameters: